-You may have read that a vesting option for your staff is quarterly vesting?
-Do you know how to calculate it though?
+TL;DR: You may have read that a vesting option for your staff is quarterly vesting?
+Do you know how to calculate it a quarterly vesting schedule, though?
+I’m going to explain the math now

 Now, quarterly vesting is not my preferred method, but it is one of the main variables at hand when structuring your ESOP.

-But you’ve decided you don’t want to do monthly vesting, and your staff are probably wondering at some point how many shares they have vested.
+But you’ve decided you don’t want to do monthly vesting, and your staff is probably wondering at some point how many shares they have vested.

 Great, only now you need to calculate this… That should be simple, right?